armeono/Portfolio-V2/README.md

-# Personal Portfolio created with Next.js and Tailwind.
+# Personal portfolio created with Next.js and Tailwind.

 Link to portfolio: https://armanhadzigrahic.com